The home for information

 The library moved from its Carnegie home to the current downtown spot at Second and High streets in 1963.
 The Martin Foundation, founded by Esther and Ross Martin of NIBCO Inc., financed the $1 million project.

-An historical marker for playwright Charles Gordone, an Elkhart native who won the Pulitzer Prize in 1970, is outside the downtown location.
+An historical marker for playwright Charles Gordone, an Elkhart native who won the Pulitzer Prize in 1970, is outside the downtown location on Second Street.
+Around the corner on High Street, a marker remembers the accomplishments of Emma Barrett Molloy, a trailblazing writer and suffragist.